maheshbasnet089/tapShare/readme.md

 We welcome contributions from the community to make TapShare even better.
 If you have an idea for a new feature, or if you find a bug, please submit a pull request or create an issue on our GitHub repository: https://github.com/maheshbasnet089/tapShare

+Note : Uncomment the baseUrl of config.js file

 ## Conclusion

 TapShare is a simple and easy-to-use platform for transferring files of all sizes and types.
 Whether you want to send files to email or phone number, TapShare makes it easy and secure.
 Give it a try today!